no one deals like we do!

 Another diorama depicted an alligator's nest at night, complete with sound effects.
 A third display was a dental impression of an alligator's bite.

-Eager to see wildlife, we followed the Ingraham Highway, the only paved road in the park, which ends 61 kilometres further, at Flamingo Lodge.
+Eager to see wildlife, we followed the Ingraham Highway, which ends 61 kilometres further, at Flamingo Marina.
 The Anhinga Trail was our first stop.

-Minutes after starting the 0.8 kilometre-boardwalk, we spotted an anhinga, perched on a branch, holding its wings out to dry like a cape.
+Minutes after starting the half-mile (0.8 kilometer) trail, we spotted an anhinga, perched on a branch, holding its wings out to dry like a cape.
 (Anhingas' feathers lack oil, so they must dry them, after each fishing expedition, before they can fly.)

 Photo © Barb & Ron Kroll